mozilla/mozjpeg/README-turbo.txt

 Not supported:

+NOTE:  As of this writing, extensive research has been conducted into the usefulness of DCT scaling as a means of data reduction and SmartScale as a means of quality improvement.
+The reader is invited to peruse the research at http://www.libjpeg-turbo.org/About/SmartScale and draw his/her own conclusions, but it is the general belief of our project that these features have not demonstrated sufficient usefulness to justify inclusion in libjpeg-turbo.

 -- libjpeg: DCT scaling in compressor cinfo.scale_num and cinfo.scale_denom are silently ignored.
-   There is no technical reason why DCT scaling cannot be supported, but without the SmartScale extension (see below), it would only be able to down-scale using ratios of 1/2, 8/15, 4/7, 8/13, 2/3, 8/11, 4/5, and 8/9, which is of limited usefulness.
+   There is no technical reason why DCT scaling could not be supported when emulating the libjpeg v7+ API/ABI, but without the SmartScale extension (see below), only scaling factors of 1/2, 8/15, 4/7, 8/13, 2/3, 8/11, 4/5, and 8/9 would be available, which is of limited usefulness.

 -- libjpeg: SmartScale
    cinfo.block_size is silently ignored.
    SmartScale is an extension to the JPEG format that allows for DCT block sizes other than 8x8.
-Providing support for this new format is feasible (particularly without full acceleration), but until/unless the format becomes either an official industry standard or, at minimum, an accepted solution in the community, we are hesitant to implement it.
+Providing support for this new format would be feasible (particularly without full acceleration.)
+However, until/unless the format becomes either an official industry standard or, at minimum, an accepted solution in the community, we are hesitant to implement it, as there is no sense of whether or how it might change in the future.
+It is our belief that SmartScale has not demonstrated sufficient usefulness as a lossless format nor as a means of quality enhancement, and thus, our primary interest in providing this feature would be as a means of supporting additional DCT scaling factors.

 -- libjpeg: Fancy downsampling in compressor cinfo.do_fancy_downsampling is silently ignored.